 When reflecting on Autumn think about its place in nature.
 The Autumn shades pulled from their season are soft, warm, and deep.
 Think of green forests, earthy woods, red leaves on trees, fields of golden wheat, and even turquoise water.
 The Autumn colour palette contains those warm, golden, and earthy shades incorporated with rich, deep, and soft warm muted colors.

 Autumn’s colors are warm and yellow-based which are opposite to Winter and Summer’s that are cool and blue-based.
-Autumn and Spring are both yellow-based however, Autumn has more of a golden deep hue where Spring’s are yellow.
+Autumn and Spring are both yellow-based however, warm autumn colours has more of a golden deep hue where Spring’s are yellow.
 Spring’s colors are also more clear and bright with a freshness to them.
 Seasons can flow into each other.
-Autumn’s sister season is Spring whose overall characteristics are lighter so depending on where you fall, you may straddle that season and be able to borrow from it but Autumn colours palette will look best on you.
+Autumn’s sister season is Spring whose overall characteristics have vibrant colours so depending on where you fall, you may straddle that season and be able to borrow from it but Autumn colours palette will look best on you.

 Autumn’s should avoid wearing cool colors or those with blue undertones.
 Stay away from pastels as they can make you look pale and washed out.
 Taupes, rosey-beige, and pinks are not in this palette.
-Black and pure white are reserved as winter colors to steer clear of them but you can opt for a creamy white that will be much more balanced against you.
+Darker colours and lighter colors are reserved as winter colors to steer clear of them but you can opt for a creamy white that will be much more balanced against you.

 Best colors for those who are in the autumn palette are oyster white, earthy beige, and dark browns like chocolate and coffee.
 Shades of blue such as teal, deep periwinkle, and turquoise work best.
 Tones of yellow-green, lime, olive green, moss, forest, and jade are for you.
 This season wears the orange color family quite well using terra-cotta, pumpkin, burnt orange, rust, peach and even salmon along with more orange reds like tomato.
 When choosing yellows, look for those with a gold tint such as mustard.
 Some Autumns can even wear a deep warm purple.